gobeyondidentity/customer-docs/contributor-guide/contributor-guide.md

 - If yes, update the doc!
 Contribute until your heart's content.
 But first, determine which use case best fits your update:

-  - **[Minor changes:](#edit-content-minor-changes)** If you only need to fix a typo or make a clarification to a sentence or section, this option is your best choice.
+  - **[Minor changes:](#edit-content-minor-changes) (use case #1)** If you only need to fix a typo or make a clarification to a sentence or section, this option is your ideal choice.
 In this use case, you will not be able to upload files, such as an image, and you can update only one file.

-  - **[Significant changes:](#edit-content-significant-changes)** Suppose you need to make substantial changes, such as adding an image or editing multiple topics.
+  - **[Significant changes:](#edit-content-significant-changes) (use case #2)** Suppose you need to make substantial changes, such as adding an image or editing multiple topics.
 In that case, this method is your best friend, as you'll have one pull request to manage.

 - If not, should it?
-If so, consider [adding it](#add-new-content), but don't add a topic or doc just because you can.
+If so, consider **[adding it](#add-new-content) (use case #3)**, but don't add a topic or doc just because you can.
 Consult with the Sr. Technical Writer first before adding.

-  The reason for consulting with the Sr. Technical Writer is to maintain the highest quality of the content and reduce duplication.
+  The Sr. Technical Writer helps to maintain the highest quality of the content or to reduce duplication.
 For example, your new topic could be added to an existing one, consolidating and clarifying the information.
 It's also possible that someone else is working on a similar topic.
+You may discover that an explainer video might help with the more complex scenarios or issues.
+Let's talk to strategize and deliver a great customer experience!

 ### Optional editing tools